blai30/tankgame-java/README.md

 If tank B's armor is greater than or equal to tank A's damage, tank B will always take at least 1 damage regardless of its armor.

 ### Strategy
 Destroy crates for chance to gain powerups and get stronger.
-Reducing opposing tank's health to 0 will deduct a life and reset opposing tank's stats.
+Reducing opposing tank's health to 0 will deduct a life and subtract opposing tank's speed, fire rate, damage, and armor by 2 each.
+Other stats will be reset to their initial values.
 Reduce your opponent's lives down to 0 to win the game.

 ### Tips
-* Fireballs are great for scavenging powerups from crates since each fireball is capable of destroying up to 5 crates.
+* Fireballs are great for scavenging powerups from crates since each fireball is capable of destroying multiple crates per projectile.
 * Boomerangs will reverse direction after reaching a certain distance.
 Fire these in the opposite direction of your opponent to reach them if they are far.
 * Ammo has a high chance of dropping from crates so don't hesitate to fire bullets.
 * The orange bar above the health bar indicates firing cooldown and tells you when your next bullet is ready to be fired.
+* If you are behind, consider avoiding your opponent to collect powerups and possibly get a powerup gold to max out your stats.